GenZmeY/KF2-Ranked-Patch/README.md

 - Killing Floor 2 server.

 ## Usage
-- install dependencies (dd, readelf, hexdump) using your OS's package manager
+1. install dependencies (dd, readelf, hexdump) using your OS's package manager;
-- copy [kf2-ranked-patch](kf2-ranked-patch) to your server
+2. copy [kf2-ranked-patch](kf2-ranked-patch) to your server;
-- make it executable: `chmod +x kf2-ranked-patch`
+3. make it executable: `chmod +x kf2-ranked-patch`;
-- run it like this: `./kf2-ranked-patch <path_to_KFGameSteamServer.bin.x86_64>`
+4. run it like this: `./kf2-ranked-patch <path_to_KFGameSteamServer.bin.x86_64>`.

 ## Notes
-- Game updates and integrity checks replace the executable file (`KFGameSteamServer.bin.x86_64`) with original one, so after these events the patch must be applied again
+- Game updates and integrity checks replace the executable file (`KFGameSteamServer.bin.x86_64`) with original one, so after these events the patch must be applied again.